Skip to Content

 Its camera alone makes this a great GPS system for geo enthusiasts because they can take amazing photos of their rocks and other geologic finds and share them with friends and family.

-TIP: Finding and digging for your own crystals can be an incredibly fun and satisfying process.
+TIP: Finding and digging for your crystals can be incredibly fun and satisfying.
 Check out the best places in the USA in the article below:

 9 Best Places to Dig and Find Crystals in the USA + Useful Tips